gonodono/adbsms/README.md

 ## Notes

-+ By default, all Provider operation requests are guarded by a check against the calling process, ensuring that they're coming from the system's `shell` user.
-If your environment is somehow different than expected, and this check ends up preventing valid calls, it can be disabled through an item in the main options menu.
++ All Provider operation requests are now guarded by a check against the calling process to ensure that they're coming from the adb daemon.
+The Caution alert formerly found in this README's intro no longer applies.

-  However, this will effectively leave open an unsecured endpoint, which could potentially be exploited by malicious actors.
-If you're running this on an actual user device, that check should be disabled only if absolutely necessary, and then re-enabled as soon as possible.

 + If you plan to use the Full access option in order to get at the hidden message types, you should know that not all SMS apps utilize each one.
 Though